KPro1982/UIHelper/README.md

 The installation files necessary to use UIHelper

 INSTALLATION INSTRUCTIONS

-This script was designed for folder structure where the mod directory contains a workbench directory.
+This script was designed for a folder structure where the mod directory contains a workbench directory.
 This folder structure is based off of Dabsframework which may have been based off of expansion.

 ![image](https://user-images.githubusercontent.com/44187035/203859426-406012ac-8786-4849-af38-429b9a6a623a.png)